treeverse/lakeFS/docs/enterprise/getstarted/index.md

 ## Request a Trial License

 To start a 30-day free trial, please [contact us](https://lakefs.io/contact-sales/).
-You will be granted with a token that allows downloading a Docker image that includes lakeFS Enterprise paid features.
+You will be granted with a token that allows downloading a Docker image that includes lakeFS Enterprise features.

 ## Install lakeFS Enterprise